Report: Medical Device Approval Still Lags, but FDA is Trying

 In hindsight, it appears FDA hit a bottom in 2010 when approval times averaged a staggering four years longer in the US than Europe.
 Those delays, the report argues, kept proven, life-saving technologies from American patients unless they traveled abroad.
 Worse, there’s no evidence the FDA’s snail-like approach to approvals made products used in the US any more effective or safe.

-Congress and the FDA came together in 2012 to try and find ways to implement, and fund, new policies designed to improve regulatory clarity, consistency and predictability.
-Industry agreed to pay significantly higher users fees to help make it happen.
+Congress and the FDA came together in 2012 to try and find ways to implement, and fund, new policies designed to improve regulatory clarity, consistency, and predictability.
+The industry agreed to pay significantly higher users fees to help make it happen.
 The new approach was collected in the Medical Device User Fee Amendments of 2012 (MDUFA III).

 The verdict?
 “Real improvements are evident, yet there are still areas of concern.”